 2. Fulton Opera House

-The Fulton Theater has a rich and fascinating history.
-In the 1700s, the theater was the site of a jail and a gang-vs.-Indians massacre.
+The Fulton Theatre has a rich and fascinating history.
+In the 1700s, the theater was the site of a jail and a gang-versus-Indians massacre.
 The back wall of the theater is the remains of the original jail.
 In 1852, the theater was built on the jail foundation to serve as a community center.

 In 1873, the center took the name the Fulton Opera House after a performance for orphans and widows of the Civil War.
 Throughout the years, the theater has fought for restoration funds to remain a community landmark.